rossumur/esp_8_bit/README.md

 // Choose one of the following emulators: EMU_NES,EMU_SMS, EMU_ATARI
 #define EMULATOR EMU_ATARI

-// Enable NES or SNES controller with
+// Enable NES or SNES controller with NES_CONTROLLER or SNES_CONTROLLER (but not both) as well as other IR units
-#define NES_CONTROLLER or #define SNES_CONTROLLER (but not both) as well as other IR units
+#define NES_CONTROLLER

 // Define this to enable SD card with FAT 8.3 filenames
 // Note that each emulator has its own folder.
 Place ROMs under /nofrendo for NES, /smsplus for SMS and /atari800 for atari